 Why Work Together On A Book?

 For several years, we’ve followed Joanna Penn’s advice to improve productivity with an accountability partner.
 We meet online once a month to discuss our writing goals and urge each other on.
-Accountability worked so well, it made perfect sense when Russell suggested that we try another collaboration — writing a book.
+Accountability worked so well, it made perfect sense when Robin suggested that we try another collaboration — writing a book.

 It’s tricky finding a shared project for a speculative fiction writer and a military historian, but there was a writing niche that interested us both — stories about the Cold War heating up.
 Ever since the 1980s, this strand of fiction has been popular with a small but devoted band of readers, and with the Cold War over it’s moved from future speculation to alternate history.

-Russell already had a story in mind — telling one of these alternate histories from the Soviet point of view.
+Robin already had a story in mind — telling one of these alternate histories from the Soviet point of view.
 It was a project that would let each of us reach a new audience while finding out how co-authoring works in practice.
 So we set out to craft what would become The Bear’s Claws.

 Splitting the Work